 Sharps are medical devices like needles, scalpels, and other tools that cut or go into the skin.
 Learning how to safely handle sharps is important to prevent accidental needlesticks and cuts.

 Before you use a sharp object, such as a needle or scalpel, make sure you have all the items you need close by.
 This includes items like alcohol swabs, gauze, and bandages.

-Keep the object pointed away from you at all times.
+- Keep the object pointed away from yourself and other people at all times.

 Make sure the disposal container is made for disposing of sharp objects.
-Replace containers when they are 2/3 full.
+Replace containers when they are two-thirds full.

 Other important tips include:

 - Never put your fingers into the sharps container.